AndyIbanez/andyibanez-com/content/posts/introduction-to-unstructured-concurrency-in-swift.md

 *Understanding Structured Concurrency in Swift is a pre-requisite to read this article.
 If you aren't familiar with that concept, feel free to read the [Beginning Concurrency in Swift: Structured Concurrency and async-let]() and [Structured Concurrency With Group Tasks in Swift]() articles of this series.*

-So far, we have focused in exploring Structured Concurrency with the new APIs introduced in Swift 5.5.
+So far we have focused in exploring Structured Concurrency with the new APIs introduced in Swift 5.5.
 Structured Concurrency is great to keep a linear flow in our programs, keeping a hierarchy of tasks that is easy to follow.
-Structured Concurrency helps a lot with keeping task cancellation in track and making error handling as obvious as it would be with no concurrency.
-Structured concurrency is a great tool to execute various tasks at once, without having our code run out of control with readability.
+Structured Concurrency helps a lot with keeping task cancellation on track and making error handling as obvious as it would be with no concurrency.
+Structured concurrency is a great tool to execute various tasks at once, without making our code more difficult to read.

 # Introducing unstructured concurrency.

 Despite the fact that structured concurrency is really useful, there will be times (although hopefully a minority) in which your tasks will have no structured pattern of any kind at all.
-For these cases, we can leverage unstructured concurrency which will give us more control over the asks, in exchange of some simplicity.
+For these cases, we can leverage unstructured concurrency which will give us more control over the asks, in exchange for some simplicity.
 The great news is that Swift 5.5 gives us the tools to do this without having to sacrifice a lot of the simplicity.
 One example of this is giving users the ability to download images, but also giving them the option to cancel the downloads.

 There are some situations in which you will feel the need to use unstructured concurrency: